fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 }
 ```

-Here, we get the Slack user ID from the build starter's email and send a message.
-We also use the `botUser` and `tokenCredentialId` parameters to specify our bot token.
-This way, the user will see all the messages in the same Slack conversation.
+We also use the `botUser` and `tokenCredentialId` parameters to ensure the bot sends the message, creating a seamless experience where all messages appear in the same conversation.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">The bot is designed so you can send the <code>run_jenkins_pipeline</code> command to any channel or individual messages with other people.
-The bot responds with <a target="_blank" rel="noopener noreferrer nofollow" href="https://api.slack.com/surfaces/messages#ephemeral" style="pointer-events: none">ephemeral messages</a>, which only you can see and won't disturb others.
-Meanwhile, Jenkins will always send notifications to you in the bot chat.</div>
+<div data-node-type="callout-text">You can send the <code>/run_jenkins_pipeline</code> command in any Slack channel or private message, and the bot will respond with <a target="_blank" rel="noopener noreferrer nofollow" href="https://api.slack.com/surfaces/messages#ephemeral" style="pointer-events: none">ephemeral messages</a> that only you can see, ensuring minimal disruption to others.
+Meanwhile, Jenkins notifications will be sent directly to you via the bot chat.</div>
 </div>

-# Running Pipelines From Multiple Users
+# Running Pipelines From Specific User

-Currently, we use a single token to access the Jenkins API.
-If we share our bot with the entire team, everyone will run pipelines from this user, and all messages will come to him instead of teammates.
-This is far from what we want.
+Currently, we use a single token to interact with the Jenkins API, which means that if our bot is shared with the entire team, all pipelines will be executed under the same user account.
+This creates a problem: notifications and messages about job statuses will only go to the user who provided the token rather than the individual who triggered the pipeline.

-To solve this, each user should specify their Jenkins token.
-We can use [Slack middleware](https://slack.dev/bolt-js/concepts/listener-middleware) for that: if a called listener needs access to Jenkins API, we check if the user provided Jenkins credentials.
-If not, a modal form prompts them to provide and save a token.
+To resolve this, each user should provide their own Jenkins API token.
+This allows users to run pipelines under their accounts and receive personalized notifications.
+We can achieve this by using [Slack middleware](https://slack.dev/bolt-js/concepts/listener-middleware) that will:

+* **Checks for Saved Credentials:** If the user has already provided their Jenkins credentials, we initialize the Jenkins API instance and [attach it to the context](https://tools.slack.dev/bolt-js/concepts/context/).

+* **Prompt for Credentials:** If no credentials are found, we open a [modal form](https://slack.dev/bolt-js/concepts/creating-modals) that asks the user to input their Jenkins API token.

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1725788103293/fb003f32-54d4-4613-a086-44019832ba21.gif align="center")](https://cdn.hashnode.com/res/hashnode/image/upload/v1725788103293/fb003f32-54d4-4613-a086-44019832ba21.gif)

-Here is the code of the middleware:
+Below is the implementation of the middleware:

 ```typescript
 export async function constructJenkinsAPI({context, client, body, next}) {